-Communications and connectivity provider EVAD has revealed it is to relocate to Derby – the city its chief executive has lived all his life.
+Communications and connectivity provider EVAD to relocate to Derby city centre

 The move, on 22nd February, will see the specialist communications and connectivity provider bring nearly 40 staff to the historic CUBO Derby building in Victoria Street offering enhanced flexible working solutions for all staff.